cschultz123/P3-BehavioralCloning/BehavioralLearningAnalysis.md

 9. Dense 50
 10. Dense 1

 Using ELU for activations because they are supposed to be better than RELUs.
 I have yet to read the paper so I am taking it purely on word of mouth at the moment.
-Here is the general though process behind the layering.
+Here is the general thought process behind the layering.
 The first convolutional layer is there to allow the model to select the optimal color space for feature discovery.
-The four layers convolutional layers are there to identify increasingly complex features.
+The four convolutional layers are there to identify increasingly complex features.
 The three fully connected layers translate the features discovered by the convolutional neural networks to the steering angle command.

 ```python